marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - Use a CDN: Content delivery networks (CDN’s) provide a great solution to this, serving assets such as image files from a network of data centres around the world.
 This means that in most cases, the largest files will be loaded from the CDN location in the users own region, reducing the distance that data is moving each time a page is loaded.
 - Block bots: Bots often use up 50% of resources such as processing and bandwidth.

+## After optimizing all of this

+Plant trees to reduce your carbon impact

+Kein Freikaufen!

 ## Read more